brunerd/jpt/README.md

 	-S Input (file or stdin) as a JSON string
-	-I Inhibit path inference for JSON Path Object Literals lacking array and object initializers -G "Gripe" mode, gripes about more things, mainly importing Object Literals and non-existant JSONPaths and JSON Patch ops -k Disallow processing JSON Object Literals (by default it does) (see -L for outputting JSOL) -g Use null for values when path-only JSON Object literals are ingested
+	-I Inhibit path inference for JSON Path Object Literals lacking array and object initializers -G "Gripe" mode, gripes about more things, mainly importing Object Literals and non-existant JSONPaths and JSON Patch ops -k Disallow processing JSONPath Object Literals (by default it does) (see -L for outputting JSOL) -g Use null for values when path-only JSON Object literals are ingested

 JSON Output Options: